 Thankfully VaultPasswordView doesn’t require any additional installation process and all that one needs to do is run the executable file- ValutPasswordView.exe.
 Once successfully run you will be able to see the ‘Vault Decryption Options’ displayed.
 However, the login password is initially needed to begin decrypting the vault files.

-The upper section of the window will display the list of the .vcrd files that are decrypted.
+The upper section of the window will display the list of decrypted .vcrd files.
 The data will be in Hex-Dump format.
-If by chance the decrypted data contains a password it is displayed in the ‘Item Value’ on the upper section.
+If by chance the decrypted data contains a password, it is shown in the ‘Item Value’ on the upper section.

 The tool is freeware and can be used by anyone.
-Download it from here.
+Download it from nirsoft.net.